azax1234/kubernetes/notes/k8-argocd-eks/k9-argocd-eks.md

 2. **Access the UI**: Open a web browser and navigate to `http://YOUR.DOMAIN.COM`.
 Log in with the username `admin` and the password retrieved in the previous step.

 ### Summary
-You've created a private GKE cluster, installed Argo CD, and exposed the Argo CD server using an Ingress controller.
+You've created a private EKS cluster, installed Argo CD, and exposed the Argo CD server using an Ingress controller.
 This setup ensures that your Argo CD UI is accessible via a custom domain with proper routing through the NGINX Ingress controller.
+Make sure to replace `YOUR.DOMAIN.COM` with your actual domain name.